Information for Applicants

 Application Instructions and Information

-The application deadline for priority consideration is January 31st.
-We will make decisions on a rolling basis thereafter.
-We generally offer 6-8 Graduate Assistantships for PhD candidates.
+We generally offer several Graduate Assistantships for some students.
 These competitive awards provide a stipend and subsidized health insurance.
-Applicants who receive this funding serve twenty hours per week as a graduate assistant, generally with one member of our faculty.
-PhD applicants seeking an assistantship should apply by January 31st.
+Applicants who receive this funding serve 20 hours per week as a graduate assistant, generally with one member of our faculty.
 All admitted candidates are expected to begin their plan of study in the fall semester.
+We are currently accepting applications to begin in Fall 2024.
+Admission decisions are usually communicated to applicants in late February or early March.

 An application must have each of the following in order to be considered:

-- A cover letter: please introduce yourself.
-This is a good place to let us know what your intended field/s of study is/are, whether there is a faculty person in our program with whom you are interested in working (this is not required), and introduce the documents in your application.
+- A cover letter: Please introduce yourself in one page, two at most.
+This is a good place to let us know what your intended field/s of study is/are, whether there is a faculty person in our program with whom you are interested in working (this is not required), and for you to introduce the documents in your application.
 Is your writing sample from a specific course or research project?
 What should we know about your course work to date, if anything?
 Have you included additional documents?
 If so, what are they?
-(This again is not required.
-But if you choose to submit extra documents, you should let us know what they are and why they are important to our evaluation of your application).
+(This is not required.
+But if you choose to submit extra documents, you should let us know what they are and why they are important to our evaluation of your application.)
 What makes you an excellent candidate for our graduate program?

 - Official academic transcripts: You must include transcripts from all schools attended for 8 semester hours or more.
-Applicants should have a 3.0 GPA or higher on a 4.0 scale.
+Applicants should have a 3.0 GPA or higher on a 4.0 scale for the Ph.D.
 We do not require a specific undergraduate major for application.

 Application materials can be submitted in one of three ways: